-- Continue providing prompt notification to account holders that documents and/or survey plans have been registered at Land Titles, upon completion of the registration process. - Enable efficient delivery of registration outputs to customers using their preferred delivery channels. - Assist in reducing the turnaround time for documents and survey plans being registered. - Eliminate return of duplicate copies of documents being returned to customers. - Reduce the paper handling process at Land Titles.
+- Continue providing prompt notification to account holders that documents and/or survey plans have been registered at Land Titles, upon completion of the registration process. - Enable efficient delivery of registration outputs to customers using their preferred delivery channels. - Assist in reducing the turnaround time for documents and survey plans being registered. - Reduce the paper handling process at Land Titles.
 Reduce the potential for registration outputs to be misplaced before they are sent to the customers - Ensure data requested is delivered accurately through all of the "return" delivery channels